-Setaria plants are hardy and half hardy grasses that carry 30 cm long flat leaves and have flowering spikes that reach a height of 1.5 meters.
+Setaria plants are hardy and half hardy grasses that carry 30 cm (12 inches) long flat leaves.
+They have flowering spikes that reach a height of 1.5 meters (five feet).

 They bloom in the summer, and carry flowers of red, black, brown or yellow.